 Health and Wellness Center

-The Health and Wellness Center retains a full time Physician Assistant to assist you with any episodic illness or injury, as well as managing any leave cases such as Disability, Workers Compensation or Parental Leave.
-The Health and Wellness Center also sponsors blood drives, preventive health care programs, a variety of health awareness workshops, urgent care visits, annual flu shots, self service blood pressure checks and a lactation room for new moms.
+The Health and Wellness Center retains a full-time Physician Assistant to assist you with any episodic illness or injury, as well as managing any leave cases such as Disability, Workers Compensation or Parental Leave.
+The Health and Wellness Center also sponsors blood drives, preventive health care programs, urgent care visits, annual flu shots, self-service blood pressure checks, a lactation room for new moms and a variety of health awareness workshops.

 An in-house Fitness Center is open 7 days a week, 24-hours a day, and is available free of charge to all employees who complete a Fitness Center health screening and program orientation.
 The center offers a variety or exercise equipment including Stairmasters, Treadmills, Lifecycles, Cybex, Universal and Body Master machines and free-weights.
 The Center also holds a variety of classes including Step, muscle conditioning, Yoga and more.
 Lockers and shower facilities are located nearby.

+The Bank offers a transit subsidy of up to $40 per month to offset employees’ public transportation cost.
 Employees can purchase transit passes or pay for parking expenses on a pre-tax basis up to a maximum of $125 per month for transit and $240 per month for parking.
 Additional commuting costs beyond these amounts would be deducted on an after-tax basis.
 The cost is conveniently deducted from employees’ paycheck.
-The Bank also offers a transit subsidy of $40 per month to offset employees’ costs for public transportation.

 The Bank subsidizes the cost of breakfast and lunch in the on-site cafeteria, and lunch served in the Harborview Dining Room, a more formal dining area located on our top floor with views of Boston Harbor and the Atlantic Ocean.